AviatrixSystems/Docs/HowTos/paloalto_API_setup.rst

       You should create a template for each firewall group: One for the FireNet primary gateway and one for FireNet backup gateway.

  #. **Configure Template**
-      Add interfaces (ethernet1/1, ethernet1/2), zones (LAN, WAN), and a route table.
+      Add interfaces (ethernet1/1, ethernet1/2), zones (LAN, WAN), and Virtual Routers (route tables).
 Do not name the route table as "default" since this may conflict with the firewall's default route table.
+Please refer to the step 7 and 10 of  https://docs.aviatrix.com/HowTos/config_paloaltoVM.html

  #. **Create Template Stack**
-      A Template stack is a bundle to bound template with managed devices.
-When creating, select templates (can be multiple) and devices.
-For example,  create one template stack for each firewall group, one for primary FireNet gateway, one for backup FireNet gateway.
+      A Template stack is a bundle to bound templates with managed devices.
+When creating, select template(s) and devices.
+Create one template stack for the primary FireNet gateway, another for backup FireNet gateway.
 Remember the template stack name.
 Commit and push.

 d.
 Create Device Group
 ^^^^^^^^^^^^^^^^^^^^^^^^